 Article 10: Kuleana

-This article seems to restate and expand the first paragraph of the reamble—, - dedicating the government to prioritize Hawaiian culture, to steward Hawaii’s environment, to protect the rights of its citizens, to support home rule, to provide for the general welfare, to pursue repatriation of national lands, to ensure reasonable traditional and customary access to water on ational lands, etc. With nineteen specific items, iseems to be the “catch – all” article—perhaps a listing of favorite projects for participants not patient enough to await a legislative assembly to work out these projects and directions—that appears out of place in a constitutive document that sets forth the broad principles of a nation and its general operation.
+This article seems to restate and expand the first paragraph of the preamble—dedicating the government to prioritize Hawaiian culture, to steward Hawaiʻi’s environment, to protect the rights of its citizens, to support home rule, to provide for the general welfare, to pursue repatriation of national lands, to ensure reasonable traditional and customary access to water on national lands, etc. With nineteen specific items, it seems to be the “catchall” article—perhaps a listing of favorite projects for participants not patient enough to await a legislative assembly to work out these projects and directions—that appears out of place in a constitutive document that sets forth the broad principles of a nation and its general operation.

 Article 14: Sovereign Immunity